sreyamtw/GradeModel/README.md

 3. scores : For storing the scores of the exam for the registered students

 ### Week 2 Plan
-* Try to use a dataset for MCQ question bank
+* Try to implement NLP for subjective questions
+* Diversify question bank
 * Choosing questions at random
 * Try to implement a coding evaluation part of exam